 The Draw of the Sea

 Wyl Menmuir is a Cornish based author whose 2016 debut novel, The Many, was longlisted for the Man-Booker Award.
-This July he releases his first full-length non-fiction book, The Draw of the Sea, and has written our guest blog about what the sea means to him and those he met while researching the book.
+Last year he released his first full-length non-fiction book, The Draw of the Sea, and has written our guest blog about what the sea means to him and those he met while researching the book.

 I am lucky to have spent much of the last three years spending time with the people who make their lives on and around the seas and coastlines of Cornwall and the Isles of Scilly, and seeing the sea through their eyes.
 Surfers, sailors, swimmers, artists, beachcombers, rock poolers, conservationists, and fishermen.
 And the one thing I’ve noticed is that each of these people sees the sea in a slightly different way.